skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 20-foot radius.

 They agree on this.
 Skeeve decides to stay at the tavern.
 He realizes they have no place to stay for the night.
-The soldiers tooks several houses, and the displaced families have filled the small inn.
+The soldiers took several houses, and the displaced families have filled the small inn.

 Beck cuts in, suggesting they go in fighting.
 He's clearly drunk.